Chart Color Schemes

 Young Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Young Surrounds, as evaluated at the latest Census, comprised 95.6% houses and 4.4% other dwellings.
+Young Surrounds' dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other').
 In comparison, Non-Metro NSW had 93.2% houses and 6.8% other dwellings.
-Home ownership in Young Surrounds was 52.6%, with mortgaged dwellings at 29.1% and rented at 18.3%.
-The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,699.
-Median weekly rent in Young Surrounds was $220, compared to Non-Metro NSW's $270.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Home ownership in Young Surrounds stood at 52.6%, with mortgaged dwellings at 29.1% and rented ones at 18.3%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,699.
+The median weekly rent figure in Young Surrounds was recorded at $220, compared to Non-Metro NSW's $270.
+Nationally, mortgage repayments were significantly lower ($1,863) and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing